 Behaviour Response: Stepped Approach

-- Tactically ignore poor behaviour (private signals perhaps, catch children being good)
+- Tactically ignore poor behaviour (blue/yellow card system, private signals perhaps, catch children being good)

 - ‘We’ statement